Storyblok Raises $80M Series C - Read News

 Try to repeat the same process on your own for the Blog page.

-Section titled Bonus: Highlighting the currently active navigation item Bonus: Highlighting the currently active navigation item
+Bonus: Highlighting the currently active navigation item

 If you click on the navigation entries in our Header component, everything already works as expected.
 Let’s take it a little further by highlighting the currently active navigation item.
 Yet again, this is extremely easy to accomplish in Nuxt because it automatically adds a router-link-active class to your links!
 Let’s utilize it by adding the following styles to the Header component: